{{selectedAlertBand.alertDescription}}

 Work with NGOs to ensure we provide easily accessible water quality information via our website.

-We will share our proposals for the Water Industry National Environment Programme (WINEP) with river groups and local Rivers Trusts in our region, and will look to develop partnerships and funding opportunities within and also beyond this programme.
+We'll share our proposals for the Water Industry National Environment Programme (WINEP) with river groups and local Rivers Trusts in our region.
+Looking to develop partnerships and funding opportunities within and also beyond this programme.

-In 2022 we will convene an expert panel, including key academics and thought-leaders, to oversee our river health strategy, providing scrutiny and challenge of our work, and identifying research opportunities for further improvement.
+In 2022 we'll convene an expert panel.
+Including key academics and thought-leaders, to oversee our river health strategy.
+Providing scrutiny and challenge of our work, and identifying research opportunities for further improvement.

-By April 2023, we will share our proposals for the Water Industry National Environment Programme (WINEP) with every river group and local Rivers Trust in the Anglian region, and will look to develop partnerships and funding opportunities within and also beyond this programme.
+By April 2023, we'll share our proposals for the Water Industry National Environment Programme (WINEP) with every river group and local Rivers Trust in the Anglian region.
+Looking to develop partnerships and funding opportunities within and also beyond this programme.

-In 2022 we will convene an expert panel, including key academics and thought-leaders, to oversee our river health strategy, providing scrutiny and challenge of our work, and identifying research opportunities for further improvement.
+In 2022 we'll convene an expert panel.
+Including key academics and thought-leaders, to oversee our river health strategy.
+Providing scrutiny and challenge of our work, and identifying research opportunities for further improvement.

 Find out more about how we’re committed to achieving a sustainable future for water in our region.